aamt74/ouroboros/README.md

 # rpf-longdiv-solve

 A tool to solve the ouroborosrings puzzle in professor Stewart's cabinet of mathematical curiosities.
-This repository is part of the blog post found [here](https://www.algorithmalley.nl/2021/10/08/ouroboros/).

 ## requirements